 Any digital engagement strategy needs social engagement, so you’ll also need to tap into social networks to connect, listen, and keep in touch with your audience.
 This is especially true in China, where engagement rates are significantly higher than in Europe or US.
 (Source: ChinaInternetWatch via Hendrik Kühl)

-Facebook, Google+, most of the major global players are blocked, so you have to work with the local market leaders.
+Facebook, Google+, and most of the major global players are blocked, so you have to work with the local market leaders.
 In terms of social networks, currently WeChat is the leading social channel, but it is markedly different from the way you can use it compared to Facebook.
-Instead of the usual brand pages and paid promotions, you’ll need to rely on other networks, influencers to drive people to engage with your WeChat presence.
+Instead of the usual brand pages and paid promotions, you’ll need to rely on other networks and influencers to drive people to engage with your WeChat presence.

 If you invest in WeChat, it’s important to make sure you’re not just trying to use it as a Facebook page.
 You’ll have to align with the concept of “Chat as UI”, and drive the interaction through messaging your customers through WeChat Official Accounts and get your followers to share your news through WeChat Moments.
-WeChat has APIs that you can leverage to build a mini website and even add a WeChat shopping cart to it, with payment services integrated, so it can also be your mini store-front.
+WeChat has APIs that you can leverage to build a mini website and even add a WeChat shopping cart to it, with payment services integrated, so it can also be your mini storefront.

-Tackle User Experience differences
+Tackling User Experience differences

 This is at least partially due to network speed and reliability constraints: users prefer to have lots of information available on the page, without having to navigate away.
-Displaying detailed product listings and then filtering, drilling down is the preferred way to browse product, compared to the more minimalist, clean UI that requires page by page navigation.
+Displaying detailed product listings and then filtering/drilling down is the preferred way to browse product, compared to the more minimalist, clean UI that requires page by page navigation.